12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Now It’s Your Turn

 You’ve read about 12 inspiring examples of Civic Engagement.
-Now it’s time to implement them.
+Now it’s time to implement your community engagement ideas.

 The first step?

-At CivicPlus®, we’re committed to developing the types of digital tools and solutions that allow local governments to meet their engagement goals.
+At CivicPlus, we’re committed to developing the types of digital tools and solutions that allow local governments to meet their engagement goals.
+Learn more about our suite of solutions purpose-built to empower government organizations.